 The Yadana Pipeline

-The Yadana Gas Project in military-ruled Burma is one of the world’s most controversial natural gas development projects.
+Yadana Gas Project in Myanmar (Burma), which began in partnership with the former military government, has been one of the world’s most controversial natural gas development projects.
 Transporting gas through a pipeline from Burma’s Andaman Sea to Thailand, the project is operated by Total (France), Chevron (US), PTTEP (Thailand), and the Myanmar Oil and Gas Enterprise (MOGE).
 Since the project’s beginnings in the early 1990s, it has been marred by serious and widespread human rights abuses committed by pipeline security forces on behalf of the companies, including forced labor, land confiscation, forced relocation, rape, torture, murder.
 Many of these abuses continue today.

 ERI has been conducting continuous fact-finding in the Yadana Area since 1994, producing reports, conducting advocacy and bringing groundbreaking lawsuits against the companies involved in this natural resource development project.
 ERI aims to support victims of abuses to seek justice for harms they have suffered and improve local and natural impacts of this project.